kev065/aviation-accidents/README.md

 #### **Engine Number Analysis**

 I also did an analysis by engine number.
-Since all major manufacturers have moved away from 4 and 3 engine models to 2 engine models, I figured this shouldn't be an issue anyway.
+However, since all major manufacturers have moved away from 4 and 3 engine models to 2 engine models, I figured this shouldn't be an issue anyway.

 #### **Recommendations**
 Based on this analysis, I am recommending the **Airbus 320** for our commercial division and **Bombardier CL-600** for our private division.